Empowering the Next Generation: A Three-Year Journey of Mentorship and Community Engagement

 In its second year, Mortenson volunteers organized a field trip to its Minneapolis headquarters for the same group of students.
 The now fourth graders participated in hands-on activities, receiving a mini tool kit, their own safety gear, and the chance to build with lumber.
 Students learned about the importance of safety by participating in Mortenson’s Bend and Stretch safety practice, as well as exciting conversations about the variety of career paths available in the industry.

 Throughout the three years, the impact of the program has been profound.
-Branch shared, "Every year to our surprise, we've received a manila envelope full of handmade thank-you cards from the students.
+Jess Branch Community Empowerment Specialist at Mortenson shared, "Every year to our surprise, we've received a manila envelope full of handmade thank-you cards from the students.
 They write these little messages about how excited they were to meet us and how much they look forward to our visits."
-The program's success is attributed to the dedication of Mortenson's Community Empowerment team, who have consistently shown up and engaged with the students.
+The program's success is attributed to the dedication of Mortenson's team members and leaders, who have consistently shown up and engaged with the students.

 "This wasn't just a field trip.
-We did this with their future in mind and the future of our industry.
-The goal is to have a diverse pipeline of talent so that the construction industry can continue to progress in a way that reflects the communities we're in.," noted Branch.
+We did this with the future in mind so that the construction industry can continue to progress in a way that enables communities to thrive," noted Branch.

 By introducing students to construction early and providing them with the tools and knowledge they need, Mortenson hopes to inspire the next generation of builders.